kabbo06/docker_overlay_using_vxlan/README.md

 We can clearly see the problem has been fixed.

 # Outcome:
 In this lab, we have successfully created docker distributed network.
-One big benefit of using **OVS** bridge is it can be directly accessed from physical or host network if route is available.
+One big advantage of using **OVS** bridge is that it can be directly accessed from physical or host network if route is available.
 No port forwarding is needed.
 This is more efficient.
 We can check from one of host machines:

 ![9](https://user-images.githubusercontent.com/22352861/151006280-4d8c8db5-ab57-4257-a4a6-c54f6f374e4e.JPG)